Current Planned Developments in Greater Estero

 The Goddard School for Eary Development -Corner of Quente Way & Three Oaks Parkway

-Goddard School for Early Development is proposed.
-The school will open shortly at the Plaza Del Sol subdivision on the southeast corner of Quente Way and Three Oaks Parkway.
-It is a 2-story building of 14,190 sq ft.
-A 5,910-square-foot fenced-in playground will have on-site parking, drainage, and utility connections.
+Goddard School for Early Development is now open.
+The school is a 2-story building of 14,190 sq ft.
+A 5,910-square-foot fenced-in playground has on-site parking, drainage, and utility connections.

 The Old Post Office 8111 Broadway East

-Planner Veronica Martin stated in February that the plan included eliminating the nearest driveway to the intersection of U.S. 41, the addition of buffers along all four sides of the property, construction of an ADA-compliant pedestrian facility along Broadway Avenue East, and the addition of a T-turnaround for firetruck access to the rear of the building.
-The owners would use half the building for their accounting business, while the other half would be rented for similar office-based purposes.
+Planner Veronica Martin stated in February that the plan included eliminating the nearest driveway to the intersection of US 41, the addition of buffers along all four sides of the property, construction of an ADA-compliant pedestrian facility along Broadway Avenue East, and the addition of a T-turnaround for firetruck access to the rear of the building.
+Reducing scheduled uses includes eliminating laundry and dry-cleaning services, restaurants, broadcast studios, and outdoor displays of merchandise.

 The Shoppes at University Highlands off Ben Hill Griffin Parkway